milancio42/rjoin/README.md

 # Rjoin

-A tool for joining CSV data on command line.
+`rjoin` is a new command line utility for joining records of two files on common fields.

 Dual-licensed under MIT or [unlicense](unlicense.org)